Broken Arrow pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Broken Arrow?

-On 25 June 2026, Grass is the dominant pollen source in Broken Arrow. cypress are also present but at lower levels. willow and hazel are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Broken Arrow. oak, willow, alder, ambrosia, artemisia, birch, and cypress are not currently active.

 When is pollen season in Broken Arrow?